New in 8.0

 Java 11 runtime is now directly embedded into Ignition 8.
 This change to embedded Java eliminates the need to download, install, or update Java on the server or client machines.
 No more worrying about what version or bit architecture of java you have.
 It also includes a new, more streamlined way to launch the Ignition Designer and Vision clients.

 Ignition 8 introduces the transition away from jnlp (also known as Java Web Start), and to the new Ignition Designer Launcher and Vision Client Launcher.
-These launchers add a ton of new features including customizable applications for each project across multiple gateways.
+These launchers add a ton of new features including customizable applications for each project across multiple Gateways.
 Replacing the Native Client Launcher, these applications allow you to configure startup properties through an easy to use GUI interface.
 They also support the ability export these configurations another machine to make setting up multiple machines quick and easy.
 The greatest addition of the new launchers is the bundled java runtime allowing them to run on any machine natively.

-The system commissioning process is part of the Ignition 8 install process.
+The system commissioning process is part of the Ignition 8 installation process.
 It determines if a new installation of Ignition is required, or if the Ignition system was previously commissioned and a password reset is required.
 Commissioning enables a wizard that walks you through the steps of accepting the EULA, configuring the HTTP ports, and creating a main user / system administrator account with full privileges.

 The Ignition Tag System was optimized for speed and performance, functionality, extensibility, and efficiency.
 It handles larger amounts of data more easily, and quicker than ever before.